§ Legislative Act Competition

 Current Authority: FTC and DOJ Antitrust Division share enforcement.
 FCC has limited platform oversight.
 No dedicated digital markets regulator

-Existing Limitations: Antitrust law designed for industrial-era monopolies requires proving "consumer harm" typically measured by price increasesinapplicable to free ad-supported services.
+Existing Limitations: Antitrust law designed for industrial-era monopolies requires proving "consumer harm" typically measured by price increases—inapplicable to free ad-supported services.
 Section 230 provides broad immunity with no transparency requirements.
 No interoperability mandates.
 No federal data portability rights.
 Merger review does not adequately address nascent competitor acquisitions

 Problem